codesandbox/codesandbox-client/packages/homepage/content/articles/whats-unique-about-codesandbox/index.md

 ![Deploy with the big button](./images/6.png)

-We have a deployment integration with [Now](https://zeit.co/now).
-When you want to create a production version of your sandbox you can click 'Deploy Now'.
+We have a deployment integration with [Vercel](https://vercel.com).
+When you want to create a production version of your sandbox you can click 'Deploy with Vercel'.
 This will deploy the sandbox, install the `node_modules` and start it under a new URL.
 We then give this URL back which you can alias to any domain that you like.

 We are also adding support for other deployment providers in the near future!